- Finn Allen

 Zak Crawley's figures looked unexceptional when he was called-up for England's Test tour of New Zealand but, such was his promise and so obvious England's need for resilience at the top of the order, his selection at the age of 21 was no surprise.

 He scored just one on his Test debut in New Zealand; a last-minute replacement in Hamilton for the injured Jos Buttler.
-But, having impressed with his character and his excellent fitness, he retained his place for the South Africa tour and won another opportunity when Rory Burns suffered another last-minute injury ahead of the Cape Town Test.
+But, having impressed with his character and his excellent fitness, he retained his place for the South Africa tour and won another opportunity when Rory Burns suffered a last-minute injury ahead of the Cape Town Test.
 While the eye-catching scores didn't materialise, he improved his Test-best score for five innings in succession and registered a maiden half-century in Jo'burg.
 In that Test, he also put together - with Dom Sibley - England's first century opening stand since December 2016 and the first pair of 50+ opening stands in a game since 2012.
-An extended run in the side looked certain.
+An extended run in the side looked certain, especially on the back of fifties against West Indies and Pakistan, precursors to his standout 267 against the latter at the Ageas Bowl in August 2020.

-Crawley, a Kent Cricket Academy graduate, signed his first professional contract with Kent at 17 in October 2015.
-He made his List A debut against Essex in the Royal London One-Day Cup in May 2017 before impressing with 62 against the touring West Indies during Canterbury Week later that season.
+A Kent Cricket Academy graduate, Crawley signed his first professional contract with the county at 17 in October 2015.
+He made his List A debut against Essex in the Royal London One-Day Cup in May 2017 before impressing with 62 against the touring West Indies later that season.

 Batting & Fielding